 Now that you’ve learned what to look for when choosing the best spray paint for any project, take a look at what the market has to offer.
 Below, find a collection of the best spray paints for a variety of uses.
 Keep the important considerations, such as color, finish, and texture, in mind to find the best result.

-Each can of KILZ Chalk Spray Paint provides up to 12 square feet of coverage, which means it can cover a tabletop, chair, or end table.
+Each can of KILZ provides up to 12 square feet of coverage, which means it can cover a tabletop, chair, or end table.
 It dries to the touch in one hour and allows for additional coats.
 It comes in 11 color varieties.
 Since it’s water-based, it cleans easily with soap and water—ideal for messy DIY projects.

-This Clear Glaze product comes in 12-ounce cans, and because it features the Triple Thick Crystal formula, one coat is equal to three coats of most other products.
+The product comes in 12-ounce cans, and because it features the Triple Thick Crystal formula, one coat is equal to three coats of most other products.
 It has a 15-minute dry-to-touch drying time, and it cures in four hours.

 Each can of Rust-Oleum covers up to 12 square feet of surface, which means one can covers several smaller items.
 The water-based formula creates a long-lasting and durable finish, dries to the touch within 30 to 60 minutes, and cleans up easily with soap and water.
-It comes in several colors, including gray stone and mineral brown.

-Each can of Stops Rust covers up to 15 square feet, allowing users to tackle several pieces with one can.
+Each can covers up to 15 square feet, allowing users to tackle several pieces with one can.
 It works best on masonry, metal, and wood surfaces, and each coat takes between two and four hours to dry.
 The oil-based formula creates a durable fade- and chip-resistant finish that protects against rust, corrosion, and weather.

 Tips for Using Spray Paint